marciofrayze/segunda.tech-elmstatic/_pages/about.md

 In this company I worked in many solutions, including development of the [Digital Traffic Wallet (CDT)](https://servicos.serpro.gov.br/carteira-digital/).
-Although most of my work is developing backend software, I also develop fontends and mobile apps (for iOS and Android).
+Although most of my work is developing backend software, I also develop frontends and mobile apps (for iOS and Android).

 ## Technologies